 If the dispute is not resolved within the five-day period, the involved National or International Unions or the contractor responsible for making the assignment may request the matter be arbitrated.
 The parties then have three days to select an arbitrator from a permanent panel of arbitrators knowledgeable in the construction industry.
 Once selected, the Arbitrator must hold the hearing within seven days.
-Hearings on disputes arising in the United States are held in Washington, D.C.
-Canadian disputes are heard in Canada.
-Attendance at the hearings is limited to one full-time union representative designated by the President of the National or International Unions involved and one full-time employee of the responsible contractor involved in the dispute.
-The Arbitrator issues a decision within three days of the close of the hearing.
-The Arbitrator's decision only applies to the job in dispute.

-Plan or a provision in a collective bargaining agreement.
+A Union may become stipulated to the Plan by virtue of its National or International Union being affiliated with the Building and Construction Trades Department, a signed stipulation form setting forth that it is willing to be bound by the Plan or a provision in a collective bargaining agreement.
 An Employer may become stipulated to the Plan by virtue of its membership in a stipulated association of employers with authority to bind its members, a signed stipulation form setting forth that it is willing to be bound by the Plan or a provision in a collective bargaining agreement.